FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Discussion

 Another privacy enhancing layer that could be added to FedECA would be to use secure aggregation (SA)~\cite{bonawitz2017practical} to hide individual contributions through cryptographic operations.
-This would provably hide per-client risk sets and would also allow private set unions (PSU)~\cite{bloom1970space} to compute the global event times or can also be used to secure the aggregator node.
-Even if quantization due to the use of integers would probably impact the accuracy of the method, it has been shown that with sufficient precision, SA could be a suitable alternative for similar optimization schemes~\cite{bonawitz2017practical, NEURIPS2022_ed3c686f}.
+This would demonstrably hide potentially sensitive information such as per-client risk sets and would also allow private set unions (PSU)~\cite{bloom1970space} to compute the global event times or could also be used to secure the aggregator node~\cite{bonawitz2017practical, NEURIPS2022_ed3c686f}.

-In this work we presented FedECA, a federated method to perform ECA analysis in a federated setting where treated patient data are in a distinct center and the external control arm is split across different centers that cannot share their data.
-FedECA is a federated extension of IPTW that reproduces the result of a pooled analysis, yielding similar treatment effect estimation with similar statistical guarantees.
-FedECA is a suitable method to perform causal inference in distributed ECA settings while limiting IPD exposure.
-We demonstrated that FedECA is not only a simulation tool but that it can be applied to real use-cases showcasing its ability in two clinically different contexts.
+To conclude, FedECA is a federated method for real-world distributed ECA analysis.
+FedECA is particularly suited for the scenario where treated patient data are in a distinct center and the external control arm is split across different centers that cannot share their data.
+FedECA is a federated extension of IPTW that reproduces the result of a pooled analysis, yielding similar treatment effect estimation and similar statistical guarantees.
+FedECA enables causal inference in distributed ECA settings while limiting IPD exposure.
+We demonstrated that FedECA is not only a simulation tool but a valid method for real-world applications showcasing its ability in two clinically different contexts.

-Implementing federated methods in real-world environments can be challenging.
-This implementation is based on an open source FL software hosted by the LFAI, that has already successfully been used in the targeted high-security healthcare setting with both pharmaceutical companies and cancer centers~\cite{du2023federated,Oldenhof2023} and that was again validated by the IT teams of each of the participating cancer centers in the metastatic pancreatic adenocarcinoma experiment.

-We believe that this implementation will help the adoption of FedECA and will facilitate the development of partnerships across hospitals and medical centers to compare treatment effects in real-world settings.